 A minor may be taken in any of the above fields, as well as Women's Ministry and Adult Ministry.

 A. Entrance Requirements

-- General Seminary Admission: Applicants entering the Seminary for the first time or those returning after more than three years are required to complete all general admission application procedures with the Office of Admissions.
+- General Seminary Admission: Applicants entering Southwestern Seminary for the first time or those returning after more than three years are required to complete all general admission application procedures with the Office of Admissions.
 Southwestern graduates must update their general seminary application with the Office of the Registrar.

 - Educational Foundations: An earned bachelor's degree from an accredited college or university and a master's degree from an accredited seminary or university must have been completed by the time the individual commences the period of research.
 Those applying for the Ph.D. in Biblical Counseling must have completed a Master of Arts in Biblical Counseling while those applying for the Ph.D. in an area of Christian Education must have completed a Master of Arts in Christian Education, or its equivalent.
-Individuals may be required to take additional master's level courses to meet the prequisites of their desired area of study.
+Individuals may be required to take additional masters-level courses to meet the prequisites of their desired area of study.

-- Scholarship: In order to apply for the program, an individual must have maintained an overall grade point average (GPA) of 3.3 in all graduate-level work.
+- Scholarship: Applicants must have maintained an overall grade point average (GPA) of 3.3 in all graduate-level work.

-- Language Competency: The applicant will be expected to demonstrate graduate level competency in two of the following research languages: Greek, Hebrew, German, Latin, French, or Statistics.
-Language studies must be completed by the end of the second year of residence in the doctoral program or according to the guidelines detailed in the student’s acceptance letter.
+- Language Competency: The applicant will be expected to demonstrate collegiate level competency in two of the following research languages: Greek, Hebrew, German, Latin, or French.
+Language studies must be completed by the end of the second year of the period of research in the doctoral program or according to the guidelines detailed in the student’s acceptance letter.
 Contact the School of Church and Family Ministries Ph.D.
 Office for further details.

 - Ministry/Vocational Goal: The applicant must have demonstrated vocational intent as validated through study or work experiences accepted by the division of the chosen major field of study.
 In nearly every instance, the student is expected to be involved in ministry-related activities either in a paid or volunteer position during the period of study.